 Request One Partition from Several Input Partitions: Function Type “Since Beginning of Month”¶

 To use an example with a different type of mapping, let’s say we want to request one partition, using “Since beginning of month”.
 Using

 2020-11-04 as the requested partition gives us four total input partitions.

-To build this job, Dataiku DSS runs one activity to build one output partition that combines the four input partitions.
+To build this job, Dataiku runs one activity to build one output partition that combines the four input partitions.